FabLabSG/fablab-docs/README.md

 ## Assumptions and constrains

-> List of significant assumptions that were made at the time of the preparation of the ToR.
+> List of the significant assumptions that were made at the time of the preparation of these ToR.

 * There are currently communities of makers in Singapore, who would be eager to get access to making resourcers and collaborate with each other.